Bede Griffiths

-Bede Griffiths OSB Cam (17 December 1906 – 13 May 1993), born Alan Richard Griffiths and also known by the end of his life as Swami Dayananda ("bliss of compassion"), was a British-born priest and Benedictine monk who lived in ashrams in South India and became a noted yogi.
+Bede Griffiths OSB Cam (17 December 1906 – 13 May 1993), born Alan Richard Griffiths and also known by the end of his life as Swami Dayananda ("bliss of compassion"), was a British Catholic priest and Benedictine monk who lived in ashrams in South India and became a noted missionary.
 Griffiths was a part of the Christian Ashram Movement.

-Biography
+Life

 Early years

 Griffiths was born in Walton-on-Thames, Surrey, England, at the end of 1906, the youngest of three children of a middle-class family.
 Shortly after Griffiths' birth, his father was betrayed by a business partner and was left penniless.
 His mother took the children and established residence in a smaller home which she maintained, though she had to find work to support herself and the children.
-At age 12, Griffiths was sent to Christ's Hospital, a school for poor boys.
+At age 12, Griffiths was sent to Christ's Hospital, a private charity school for children from families of modest means.
 He excelled in his studies and earned a scholarship to the University of Oxford where, in 1925, he began his studies in English literature and philosophy at Magdalen College.
 In his third year at university he came under the tutelage of C. S. Lewis, who became a lifelong friend.
 Griffiths graduated from Oxford in 1929 with a degree in journalism.

-Shortly after graduation Griffiths, with fellow Oxford alumni Martyn Skinner and Hugh Waterman, settled in a cottage in the Cotswolds and began what they called an "experiment in common living".
+Shortly after graduation, Griffiths, with fellow Oxford alumni Martyn Skinner and Hugh Waterman, settled in a cottage in the Cotswolds and began what they called an "experiment in common living".
 They followed a lifestyle attuned to nature, milking cows and selling the milk to support themselves.
 They would read the Bible together as a form of literature.
 Griffiths noted a strong connection between the teachings of scripture and the rhythm of the nature around them.
 The experiment lasted less than a year, as one of the friends found the life too demanding.
 Nevertheless, the experience had a strong effect on Griffiths.

 As a result of this experience, Griffiths decided to seek ordination in the Church of England.
 He was advised, however, to gain some experience in the slums of London.
-This advice was so contrary to what Griffiths felt to be his vocation that it drove him to a crisis of faith, which nearly drove him to an emotional breakdown.
-Guided by the writings of Cardinal Newman, he reached a point in this struggle where he had a spiritual breakthrough.
-He recounts the story of his conversion in his autobiography The Golden String.
+This advice was so contrary to what Griffiths felt to be his vocation that it drove him to a crisis of faith which nearly drove him to an emotional breakdown.
+Guided by the writings of Cardinal John Henry Newman, he reached a point in this struggle where he had a spiritual breakthrough.

 In November 1931, Griffiths went to stay at the Benedictine monastery of Prinknash Abbey where he was impressed by the life.
 Despite the strong anti-Roman Catholic sentiments of his mother, he was received into the Roman Catholic Church and made his First Communion at Christmas Eve Mass at the abbey.